Legendary Routes of Mesopotamia

 After a short break for lunch, we head to Thu al-Kifl, where the tomb of the Prophet is believed to be located (Ezequiel), an important religious site.

-In the afternoon, we arrive at Karbala, where we will take a short break before heading to visit the impressive Mausoleum of Imam Hussein and his brother Abbas, admiring the beauty of Islamic art and the deep history of the place.
+In the afternoon, we arrive at Karbala:, where we will take a short break before heading to visit the impressive Mausoleum of Imam Hussein and his brother Abbas, admiring the beauty of Islamic art and the deep history of the place.

 We end the day with a delicious typical Iraqi dinner and we retire to rest and prepare for the next day.